 The choice of type of care is free, the child can attend a play group, a nursery school, forest play group, be looked after by a nanny, or attend childcare while a parent takes integration of German lessons (for example at K5).

 The city will pay for care at a play group if German is required (see list of approved playgroups with German support on the website, pdf ‘Spielgruppen mit Vergünstigung’).
 Depending on the associates income, they may receive financial support for other types of institutions, whether German is required or not for the child.
 Support is available to help parents find the right place for their child.
-All contact information is available on this website:
+All contact information is available on this website (only in German).

 If you would like to call them, they will do their best to find someone who speaks English.